-Search for a job at CWRULink case-csm.symplicity.com / sso / students, the one-stop online employment site where students can obtain information on open positions, job descriptions and contact information.
+Search for a job at CWRULink https://case.edu/financialaid/student-employment/find-job, the one-stop online employment site where students can obtain information on open positions, job descriptions and contact information.
 Use the contact information to apply for the position in which you are interested.
 Once hired, submit the following paperwork to the Office of Student Employment: